KFMJ: Local

 News and weather updates are broadcast throughout the day.
-KFMJ airs local news gathered by its news Department and top-of-the-hour news from USA Radio Network and is also affiliated with the ABC Radio Network and Associated Press.
-Coast to Coast AM is aired after 9pm local time.
+KFMJ airs local news gathered by its news department and top-of-the-hour news from USA Radio Network and is also affiliated with the ABC Radio Network and Associated Press.
+Coast to Coast AM is aired after 9 pm local time.

 Starting in 2004, KFMJ became the home for Kayhi Kings & Lady Kings sports broadcasts at the request of Ketchikan High School.
 KFMJ provides play-by-play coverage of Boys & Girls Basketball, Boys Baseball and Boys Football.
 The station additionally carries coverage of select Metlakatla games and Little League Baseball.
 Games are simulcast online and archived on the KFMJ website.

 Network feeds

 Throughout most of the day on weekdays, KFMJ's programming is a satellite feed of Citadel Media's "Classic Hits" network (formerly ABC Radio) with the exception of their live, local morning and afternoon drive shows and Coast To Coast AM overnights.

-Citadel has hired many new jocks for their satellite feed programming, replacing many of ABC Radio's personalities.
-Their new weekday lineup includes Maria Danza from 2am-6am, Dave Michaels from 9am-11am, Steve Gunn from 11am-4pm and 'Smokin' Kevin Browning from 6pm-9pm.

-Coast To Coast AM with host George Noory is aired on weeknights from 9pm-2am.

-The weekend programming lineup is satellite fed all day on Saturdays and most of the day on Sundays with the exception of the "Sunday Special," a live, local segment hosted by Bob Kern running from noon until 3pm local time.
+The weekend programming lineup is satellite fed all day on Saturdays and most of the day on Sundays with the exception of the "Sunday Special," a live, local segment hosted by Bob Kern.
 The "Sunday Special" features recordings of shows from "Radio's Golden Age" and "The Jean Shepherd Program."